As vaccines arrive, South Africa faces widespread scepticism over safety | Health

 Two polls, a global one by IPSOS and a national one by South African fintech start-up CompariSure, in January suggested that half of South Africans would refuse the vaccine.
 A University of Johannesburg (UJ) survey, with the biggest sample size of 10,000, put the number more optimistically at a third.
 The stakes are high: COVID-19 has hit South Africa harder than anywhere else on the continent, infecting nearly 1.5 million and killing more than 46,000, while a more infectious variant that evolved here has spread around the world.

 South Africa hopes to vaccinate 40 million people, or two-thirds of the population, to achieve some herd immunity but has yet to administer a shot.
-THE DEVIL'S JAB
+"We don't know whether to trust it or not.
+So, honestly, no," Bonnie Legwale, 25, a financial advisor, told Reuters TV on Monday, when asked if she would take the vaccine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)